FurkanGozukara/Stable-Diffusion/Patreon-Posts-Index.md

 ### October 19 - 2023
 [Run Automatic1111 On A Free Kaggle NoteBook Like In Your PC - Supports SDXL & ControlNet](https://www.patreon.com/posts/run-on-free-like-88714330)
 * A Free Kaggle account notebook to use Automatic1111 for free.
 Supports SDXL, ControlNet, LoRA, trained LoRAs & automatic extension install.
 Works like you have a very strong computer.
+Dual 15 GB GPUs, 29 GB RAM provided for free by Kaggle.

 ### October 19 - 2023
 [1 Click Auto Windows Installer For Rerender A Video - 1 Click Video To Anime](https://www.patreon.com/posts/89457537)